-Google’s latest announcement discussed a new algorithm update that is expected to roll out in May 2021.
+Google’s latest announcement discussed the Core Web Vitals update that is expected to roll out for desktop sites in 2022.

 This update, also known as the Page Experience Update, introduced a new set of metrics that primarily center around a user’s overall experience on a website.
 User experience has long been an important factor in Google’s ranking algorithm, and it has been long expected to play a larger role in website optimization.